LloydApter/Project-4-Feed-Reader-Testing/README.md

 The Jasmine test specs needed to confirm that:

 1. Firstly, the LoadFeeds function which is called by the Google Feed Reader API and itself calls the JQuery Ajax's API populates the Handlebars configured HTML container with news feeds and
-2. Secondly, to ensure that all the news feeds that are called and displayed are unique and for this the JQuery jQuery.uniqueSort() proved very useful.
+2. Secondly, to ensure that all the news feeds that are called and displayed are unique and this was done by uploading the news feed twice asynchronously, saving the separate uploads as variables and then comparing the length of each variable to ensure they are not equal and therefore different and unique.

 Jasmine "done" was used for both async function tests to ensure the spec was only called once the beforeEach asynchronous function had been completed.
 Jasmines's done does this my taking the word "done" as an async function callback and calling it once the asnc function has completed it's work and then adding the same word "done" to the spec function to call it and use it as a spec callback (in the same manner as the beforeEach async function).